 "Service-first" mindset towards your colleagues in your squad/other squad needs to be built and nurtured by having the same sprint events cadence, alignment sessions between squads, and communication channels.

-Details of how squads run sprint events such as planning or refinement may differ and it is fine to leave the decisions on those details to squads themselves.
+Details of how squads run sprint events such as or refinement may differ and it is fine to leave the decisions on those details to squads themselves.

 What is Next